mjh1308/spam_filter/README.md

 ### How to Run the "nb_classifier.py" Program:
 1. Download this repository onto your local machine

-2. Start a new terminal session and access the directory that the repository is saved in **(make sure all files and folders listed above are in this same directory)**
+2. Start a new terminal session and access the directory that the repository is saved in **(MAKE SURE ALL FILES AND FOLDERS LISTED ABOVE ARE IN THIS SAME DIRECTORY)**

 3. Start the program by entering the command: ```python nb_classifier.py``` then ```python``` to access the Python console